About the EU Sustainable Energy Week

 - Schools, educational and research centres and think tanks.

 - Raise the profile and improve the image of your organisation, town, city or region

 - Spread your sustainable energy technologies and practices

 - Receive additional visibility and support for your event from the EUSEW Secretariat.

 Looking for examples of Energy Days?
 EUSEW 2015 Energy Days

 Reaching out and making contact at the local level is an excellent way to mobilise and involve citizens and local stakeholders in sustainable energy policy.

 By signing up to the Covenant of Mayors, local authorities commit to reducing their CO2 emissions by at least 20 % across their territories.
 Covenant signatories commit to organising a local Energy Day once per year to engage citizens and local stakeholders in meeting this challenge.

 How to take part in the Awards

 Do you manage a best practice energy project?
 Would you like to share it and get both media attention and recognition from the European Commission?
 If so, the Awards competition is made for you!
-Launched by the European Commission in 2005, both the Sustainable Energy Europe Awards and the ManagEnergy Local Energy Action Award provide an invaluable opportunity to highlight the successes of the most outstanding and innovative projects in the fields of energy efficiency, renewable energy and clean transport.
+Launched by the European Commission in 2006, the Awards provide an invaluable opportunity to highlight the successes of the most outstanding and innovative projects in the categories of: